Premier Student Loan Center Loan Forgiveness

 In short, forbearance does not affect student loan forgiveness in a positive way.
 For example, if you are interested in availing a Public Services Loan Forgiveness, periods of forbearance would not count towards the 120 monthly payments that are required to be made.
 Forbearance would not let you make progress towards loan forgiveness.

-What Repayment Plans Qualify for Student Loan Forgiveness?
+Best Repayment Plans for Student Loan Forgiveness: What You Need to Know

 Conclusion